dragon-slayer875/pcpocket-extension/README.md

 ## Installation

-1. Download the extension from the [Chrome Web Store / Firefox Add-ons / etc.].
+1. Download the extension from the [releases](https://github.com/dragon-slayer875/pcpocket-extension/releases) page.
 2. Pin the extension for easy access (optional).

 ## Requirements